JavierLuqueSaiz/web-smarthouse/README.md

 # Smart House: A Digital Twin

 This is a project carried out by students of the Degree of Data Science (GCD) of the Universitat Politènica de València (UPV) during our third year: Daniel Garijo, Ángel López, Javier Luque, Claudia Martínez, Pablo Parrilla and Andrea Sánchez.
 The project consists on using data from a house to predict its energetic consumption.
+The whole project is implemented with python.

 ---